Art-Sells/Arells/Build-Notes.md

 ### Trigger Organic Growth

-After Episode One-Three is done:
+After Episode One is done:

+- Upload the Episode (and prepare to change the ending announcement after Episode 2)

 -Replace TheBitcoinAlienRace page/YouTube/X poster/trailer with Season One poster/trailer(as well as the metadata poster (use date announcement for preview on trailers) (the main Bitcoin page trailer preview has no words (centered TrailerRef image))
 - Unhide (new episode every saturday and change to date of Episode Two)